 It’s kind of a strange technicality but this topic is brought up a lot.
-I don’t think that smaller sensors or higher resolution sensors have a different depth, they just have more notches on the ruler when it comes to measuring depth and this is likely why camera manufacturers refer to those circle of confusion values.
+Smaller sensors or higher resolution sensors don’t really have a different depth since that’s completely analog and produced by the lens, but increasing the technology of the sensor is like adding more detailed notches on the ruler when it comes to measuring depth.
+This is likely why camera manufacturers refer to those standard circle of confusion values.

 Calculating DoF Based On Sensor Resolution

 If you wanted to see a more defined depth of field of a given camera based on sensor resolution without the subjectivity of viewing distance and print size, you would have to take a value of 2x the sensors pixel pitch to produce a circle of confusion of a given sensor.